HLIBCov: Parallel Hierarchical Matrix Approximation of Large Covariance Matrices and Likelihoods with Applications in Parameter Identification: Numerical experiments

-To identify all three parameters simultaneously a three-dimensional optimization problem is solved.
-The maximal number of iterations is set to 200, the residual to $10^{-6}$.
-The behavior and accuracy of the boxplots depend on the hierarchical matrix rank, the maximum number of iterations to achieve a certain threshold, the threshold (or residual) itself, the initial guess, the step size in each parameter in the maximization algorithm, and the maximization algorithm.
+To identify all three parameters simultaneously, we solve a three-dimensional optimization problem.
+The maximal number of iterations is set to 200, and the residual is $10^{-6}$.
+The behavior and accuracy of the boxplots depend on the $\H$-matrix rank, the maximum number of iterations to achieve a certain threshold, the threshold (or residual) itself, the initial guess, the step size in each parameter of the maximization algorithm, and the maximization algorithm.
 All replicates of $\bZ$ are sampled from the same generated vector of size $n_0=2\cdot 10^6$.